fmdkdd/fmdkdd.github.com/_posts/2016-05-24-against-simplification.md

 Abstraction is a powerful tool.
 Everything we know about a circle, we can apply to any object that has a circle shape, or contains a circle-shaped part.
 Instead of devising theories for each individual thing, we discover facts and solve problems for whole categories of things, at once.
-Mathematics are a a constant reminder of the power of thinking with abstractions.
+Mathematics are a constant reminder of the power of thinking with abstractions.

 But abstractions are simplifications.
 By abstracting, we strip the details, we